goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 But we’re only halfway up the hierarchy.

-So far we've covered the components that Ackoff would say are essential to being _efficient_ --- that is, to do something confidently and correctly.
+Ackoff would say the lower rungs are what's essential to being _efficient_ --- that is, to do something confidently and correctly.

 These levels are currently well supported by software tooling, with artificial intelligence operating mainly on the knowledge layer.